-She turned to action against UNC's Silent Sam after years of talk got nowhere, protester says
+She turned to action against UNC’s Silent Sam after years of talk got nowhere, protester says

 Little said she had no idea when she started school at UNC in 2016 that the campus had a Confederate monument.
 Once she saw it, she said, she knew she had to try to do something about it.

-A native of Ohio, and the daughter of a teacher, Little got her bachelor's degree in history from Bowdoin College in Maine.
+A native of Ohio and the daughter of a teacher, Little got her bachelor’s degree in history from Bowdoin College in Maine.
 She spent a year studying abroad and, after college, taught in rural China for a year.

-She responded to the Confederate monument the way she does most things, she said: she started researching it, reading historical documents and reports.
+She responded to the Confederate monument the way she does most things, she said: She started researching it, reading historical documents and reports.
 She learned that it has been the subject of protests and a tool for student expression for at least 78 of the 105 years it has stood in the grassy common area near Franklin Street.

-Last year, after a self-described neo-Nazi drove a car into a crowd of counter-protesters at a white supremacy rally centered on a Confederate monument in Charlottesville, Va., killing a woman, UNC students renewed their call for Silent Sam to be marched off campus.
+Last year, after a self-described neo-Nazi drove a car into a crowd of counterprotesters at a white supremacy rally centered on a Confederate monument in Charlottesville, Va., killing one woman, UNC students renewed their call for Silent Sam to be marched off campus.

 After nine days of round-the-clock protests, which Little said were met with threats from people who say the statue should be left in place, Little and others began their daily protests instead.
-The threats still come, she said, sometimes online, sometimes within earshot of campus police who are tasked with overseeing the site.
+The threats still come, she said, sometimes online, sometimes within earshot of campus police, who are tasked with overseeing the site.

 “I feel afraid all the time,” said Little, who said men have told her they would like to see her lynched.

-Note: Editor’s note: This story was published by The News & Observer on May 2, 2018.